ELEM ED 317 Teaching Social Studies Preschool - 8

 2. Read a book or article written about one of the Wisconsin Native nations or bands written by credible authors.
 I recommend Native People of Wisconsin by Patty Loew or Indian Nations of Wisconsin: Histories of Endurance and Renewal also by Patty Loew.

-3. Review a web site about one of the Wisconsin Native nations or bands created by someone with a credible background.
+3. Review a creditable web site about one of the Wisconsin Native nations or bands.

 4. Visit the Wisconsin Native American exhibit at the Milwaukee Public Museum or one of the nation’s museums such as the Oneida Nation Museum or the Lac du Flambeau Museum and Cultural Center.